 something that does not actually exist.

 Abstract art emerged around 1910 and has been the most important major change in art since then.
 The artist considered the "Father of Abstract Art" is Wassily Kandinsky, an artist from Russia.
-His work was influenced by other trends and styles, then began to look more and more abstract.
+As his work was influenced by other trends and styles, it began to look more and more abstract.

-Abstract Art is more about an idea than showing a picture.
+Abstract Art is more about an idea or feeling than a realistic picture.